onzfonz/comp227/src/content/5/en/part5d.md

 ### Running and debugging the tests

-Finally, some notes on how Cypress works and debugging your tests.
+Finally, some tasks on how Cypress works and debugging your tests.

 The form of the Cypress tests gives the impression that the tests are normal JavaScript code, and we could for example try this: